-- Optional: for cars, vacations, weddings, college, and other big, irregular purchases that you need to save up for, either use some of the money that lands in your checking, or (much better) add more monthly transfer to additional savings accounts and send a fixed amount of money to them from your main Savings account.
+- Optional, but highly recommended: for cars, vacations, weddings, college, and other big, irregular purchases that you need to save up for, either use some of the money that lands in your checking, or (much better) add more monthly transfer to additional savings accounts and send a fixed amount of money to them from your main Savings account.
 (Schedule these transfers a day after your checking transfer so that the spending money gets top priority in case there’s not enough in your main Savings.)

 This simple direct deposit + monthly transfer setup ‘fixes’ your spending so that you aren’t tempted to spend your whole income.
 This amps up your savings, especially as you get raises and bonuses.
 It also accounts for irregular income like that of self-employed folks, or those who rely on commissions, bonuses, or RSUs/stock options.
 It even works for retirees: just set all your pensions, dividend payments, social security, and any other income to go to Savings, and use the monthly checking transfer as described.